localmed/pyserializer/docs/index.rst

   A quick serialization example.
 Shows examples on how to define your serializer class and serialize a python object to native datatype.

 :doc:`deserialization`
   A quick deserialization example.
-Shows examples on how to define your deserializer class and deserialize a native datatype to python object to.
+Shows examples on how to define your deserializer class and deserialize a native datatype to python object.

+:doc:`custom`
+  A quick example on how you can create custom fields and validators.

 :doc:`apireference`
   The complete API documentation.